marklishman/colors-microservices/purple/README.md

 # Update (PUT)

-PUT replaces the entire resource so all values mist be specified.
+PUT replaces the entire resource so all values must be specified.

     URL: http://localhost:8061/purple/groups/4
     Type: PUT